-Anterior Cruciate Ligament (ACL) tears are unfortunately a very serious injury that can occur in both contact and non-contact sports, as well as everyday life.
+Anterior Cruciate Ligament (ACL) tears are unfortunately a very serious injury we see at the clinic.
+They that can occur in both contact and non-contact sports, as well as everyday life.
 The ACL is a small ligament that attaches from the anterior portion of the tibial plateau and attaches to the posterior side of the distal femur.
 The rehabilitation following an ACL tear can be a long and exhausting process.
-The management of ACL tears can often be a heated discussion amongst health professionals with a recent movement of more conservative measures to be further investigated.
-But in order to understand the best practice for an ACL tear, we have to first understand what happens when we encounter and injured ACL.
+The management of ACL tears can often be a heated discussion amongst health professionals.
+A conservative approach is now gaining momentum.
+To understand the best practice for an ACL tear, we have to understand the implications of an ACL tear.

 ACL plays a major role at the knee providing important stability for tibiofemoral joint.
 Specifically, its functions include preventing anterior tibial translation, valgus forces and internal/external rotation of the knee.
-When this structure is damaged, the knee can feel very unstable and weak and patients very often report their knee giving way during walking to times of loading.
+The knee will feel very unstable and weak when following damage to this structure. .
+Patients will very often report their knee giving way during walking to times of loading.

 The large majority of ACL tears occur with non-contact injuries such as landing or change of direction.
-Often this injury is associated with a popping or snapping sensation followed by immediate swelling of the knee within the joint itself (effusion).
+Popping or snapping sensation is felt upon injury followed immediately by swelling of the knee joint itself.

 So, if you tear an ACL, do you have to undergo surgery?